HirotakaDango/ArtCODE/README.md

 <h4>ArtCODE is simple image sharing and upload like Pinterest, Pixiv, Tumblr or etc. Here's the <a href="https://test-artcode.artworldjp.repl.co/" target="_blank">demo</a>.</h4>

-<h5>You can go to admin panel in admin section to manage user and image.
+You can go to admin panel in admin section to manage user and image.
 This admin panel still in developemnt process.
-You can manage file and folder in admin section.</h5>
+You can manage file and folder in admin section.

-<h5>You can install ArtCODE as progressive webapp.</h5>
+You can install ArtCODE as progressive webapp.

-<h5>Note, you need to install sqlite database extension to run the sqlite database!
-Or if you use xampp, you can go to xampp control panel then click config, click php.ini, search sqlite extension and remove the semicolon.</h5>
+Note, you need to install sqlite database extension to run the sqlite database!
+Or if you use xampp, you can go to xampp control panel then click config, click php.ini, search sqlite extension and remove the semicolon.

 <h4>Features:</h4>
 <br>